kmamal/node-sdl/README.md

 It should work on Linux, Mac, and Windows.
 Prebuilt binaries are available for x64 architectures.

-## Usage
+## Installation

-SDL2 is bundled along with the binaries so no separate installation is necessary.
+SDL2 is bundled along with the binaries so a separate installation is not necessary.
 This package is self-contained.
 Just run:

 ```
 npm install @kmamal/sdl